shailensukul/CKA/Services-Networking/Services.md

 # Services

 Service - is a resource which provides a single, constant point of entry to a group of pods  providing the same service.
+Each service has an IP address and port that never chnage while the service exists.

 * Create the service
 ```